Asabeneh/30-Days-Of-JavaScript/21_Day/21_day_dom.md

 As you have notice, the properties of css when we use it in JavaScript is going to be a camelCase.
 The  following CSS properties change from background-color to backgroundColor, font-size to fontSize, font-family to fontFamily, margin-bottom to marginBottom.

-Now, we have covered most DOM topics, tomorrow I will add some contents and I will do proof reading.
+---

-🌕 Now, you are full charged with a super power, you have completed the most important part of the challenge and in general JavaScript.
+🌕 Now,  you are fully charged with a super power, you have completed the most important and challenging part of the challenge and in general JavaScript.
 You learned DOM and now you have the capability to build and develop applications.
 Now do some exercises for your brain and for your muscle.

 ## Exercises